Affiliate Faculty with Women’s, Gender, and Sexuality Studies

-Eric Keenaghan has focused his research on the queer redefinition of politics, individualism, and eroticism in modernist and cold war poetries of the United States, Cuba, and Spain.
+Eric Keenaghan has focused his research on the queer redefinition of politics, individualism, and eroticism in modernist and cold war poetries.
 He is the author of Queering Cold War Poetry: Ethics of Vulnerability in Cuba and the United States (Ohio State University Press, 2009).
 His articles, poetics essays, and review essays have appeared or are forthcoming in William Carlos Williams Review, Journal of Narrative Theory, jacket2, Journal of Modern Literature, modernism/modernity, Contemporary Literature, The Translator, Translation Studies, Wallace Stevens Journal, Barzakh, GLQ: Journal of Lesbian and Gay Studies, and postmodern culture.
-He has written entries on "gay poetry" and "queer poetry" for the newest edition of the Princeton Encyclopedia of Poetry and Poetics, 4th edition (Princeton UP, 2012); and he is contributing essays on LGBTQ poetry and poetics for The Cambridge History of Gay and Lesbian Literature (Cambridge UP, 2014) and The Cambridge Companion to Gay and Lesbian American Literature (Cambridge UP, forthcoming Summer 2015).
+He has written entries on "gay poetry" and "queer poetry" for the newest edition of the Princeton Encyclopedia of Poetry and Poetics, 4th edition (Princeton UP, 2012); and he is contributing essays on LGBTQ poetry and poetics for The Cambridge History of Gay and Lesbian Literature (Cambridge UP, 2014) and The Cambridge Companion to Gay and Lesbian American Literature (Cambridge UP, 2015).
 He is also a contributing author to several critical collections, including: Ronald Johnson: Life and Works (National Poetry Foundation, 2008); Queer Exoticism (Cambridge Scholars, 2010); The Other Emerson (Minnesota, 2010); [RE:]Working the Ground: Essays on the Late Writings of Robert Duncan (Palgrave Macmillan, 2011).
-His original poetry has appeared in the little magazines and e-zines jacket2, EOAGH, Barzakh, Tool: A Magazine, Io Donna (Italy), The Ixnay Reader, The Portable Boog Reader, as well as in the anthology In/Filtration: An Anthology of Hudson Valley Innovative Poetics (Station Hill of Barrytown, forthcoming Summer 2015).
+His original poetry has appeared in the little magazines and e-zines jacket2, EOAGH, Barzakh, Tool: A Magazine, Io Donna (Italy), The Ixnay Reader, The Portable Boog Reader, as well as in the anthology In/Filtration: An Anthology of Innovative Poetry from the Hudson River Valley (Station Hill of Barrytown, 2015).